Intravenous Injections

 Before attempting any procedures described in this chapter, wash and disinfect your hands and wear disposable gloves.

-Repeated IV drug injections are performed similarly to IV drug infusions via a peripheral intravenous catheter and, when necessary, via a central venous catheter.
+Repeated IV drug injections are performed similarly to IV drug infusions via a peripheral IV catheter and, when necessary, via a central venous catheter.
 The procedure described below is a peripheral IV injection using an injection needle; this is most frequently performed when only one injection is planned or if an IV catheter is not available.

 ContraindicationsTop